mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ::

   > transit corrplot glyc_chol_combined.wig.txt glyc_chol_corrplot.png
+  correlations based on 3990 genes

 .. image:: _images/glyc_chol_corrplot.png
    :width: 300
    :align: center

-One can also use the output of ANOVA or ZINB analysis to make a corrplot among the conditions themselves (with replicates merged, not among all individual samples).
-Importantly, the correlations are based only on the subset of genes identified as significantly varying (Padj < 0:05, typically only a few hundred) in order to enhance the patterns, since otherwise they would be washed out by the rest of the genes in the genome, the majority of which usually do not exhibit significant variation in counts.
+A corrplot can also be generated from the output of ANOVA or ZINB analysis, showing relationships among the conditions themselves (i.e. with replicates merged, rather than correlations among individual samples).
+Importantly, the correlations are based only on the *subset* of genes identified as significantly varying (Padj < 0:05) in order to enhance the patterns, since otherwise they would be washed out by the rest of the genes in the genome, the majority of which usually do not exhibit significant variation in counts.

 Here is an example which generates the following image showing the corrplot among